FlaxEngine/FlaxDocs/manual/graphics/splines/animate-object.md

 # HOWTO: Animate object over spline

-In the following tutorial, you will learn how to move an object over the spline.
+In the following tutorial, you will learn how to move an object over a spline.

 ## Tutorial

-### 1. Create spline
+### 1. Create a spline

 Follow [this](index.md) tutorial.
-Alternatively, set it to **Loop** to have continuous animation.
+Alternatively, the spline can be set to **Loop** to have continuous animation.

 ![Create Spline Editor](media/create-spline.gif)

-### 2. Create script
+### 2. Create the script

-Follow [scripting documentation](../../scripting/index.md) about creating new scripts and make a new script named **SplineAnimation** and write the following contents:
+Follow the [scripting documentation](../../scripting/index.md) for information about creating new scripts and make a new script named **SplineAnimation** then write the following code:

 ```cs
 using System;